-4. The EU BON citizen science gateway - A model for improving the European CS data a project landscape in Europe
+The EU BON citizen science gateway - A model for improving the European CS project landscape in Europe

 The EU BON citizen science gateway also led to the development of several products in order to obtain an enhanced knowledge on CS biodiversity data, as well as to provide useful tools and key infrastructures for citizen science projects and researchers.
-Firstly, the EU BON citizen science gateway provides, via the EU BON European Biodiversity Portal, an overview of existing citizen science data providers (Chapter 4.1), in the course of the project some mobile phone applications were developed to collect and upload CS data and in order to make standardized biodiversity data accessible (Chapter 4.2, for example "I saw a butterfly" and PlutoF mobile phone applications), and a directory of citizen science tools that give an overview of valuable and useful tools for CS projects (see Chapter 4.3).
+Firstly, the EU BON citizen science gateway provides, via the EU BON European Biodiversity Portal, an overview of existing citizen science data providers (CS data providers and the role of the EU BON CS gateway), in the course of the project some mobile phone applications were developed to collect and upload CS data and in order to make standardized biodiversity data accessible (Mobile apps empower citizen science, for example "I saw a butterfly" and PlutoF mobile phone applications), and a directory of citizen science tools that give an overview of valuable and useful tools for CS projects (Directory of citizen science tools).

-4.1 CS data providers and the role of the EU BON CS gateway
+CS data providers and the role of the EU BON CS gateway